resilience-me/thing1/README.md

 ### Encryption

 The platform allows anyone to host a server, and a server can have multiple accounts.
-It uses symmetric encryption between accounts.
-When accounts set up a trust line, they also generate a symmetric key that is exchanged.
-Messages (queries, requests) between accounts is thus the account identifier (account name), and the encrypted message.
-An improvement would be to let accounts set up one-time-pads (so system has perfect secrecy) but for now, symmetric key is good enough.
-A message authentication code is also used, so the bit sequence of a message does not get damaged during transfer.
+Servers interact over asymmetric handshakes.
+Clients interact with servers over asymmetric handshakes.
+Message authentication code are also used.
+In theory Ripple can rely on symmetric encryption only and things like one-time pads, giving the strongest possible encryption, but for practical purposes asymmetric keys are used in this implementation (although adding support for symmetric keys is recommended eventually. )

 ### Database